 Lace dress

-Another classic that keeps reinventing itself, the lace dress is a safe bet for the mother of the bride.
+Another classic that keeps reinventing itself, the lace dress is a safe bet for the bride’s mother.
 These come in a stunning range of options in fabric, design and style.
 Nonetheless, lace has a timeless charm that makes it an unbeatable choice.
 Either go with an all-over lace dress or choose one with smaller, scattered lace details.
 For a modern twist, opt for laser-cut lace or 3-dimensional lace details that make it more attractive than traditional lace designs.
 So, if you want to look your charming, feminine self at your daughter’s wedding, lace it is!

 Color blocking

-This is another style that allows camouflage of less desirable assets, while accentuating the areas of your body that you love.
+This style allows camouflage of less desirable assets, while accentuating the areas of your body you love.
 Color blocking can be done vertically, horizontally, or even in geometric or alternating patterns.
 The style you choose will determine the overall effect you achieve with it.
 It works on both tall and short women, and you have options in both long and short dresses.
 Make your color choice wisely, since this will decide the overall effect.
-Colors that are close to each other on the wheel have a slimming effect, while contrasting colors have a more dramatic effect.
+Colors close to each other on the wheel have a slimming effect, while contrasting colors have a more dramatic effect.

 Empire waistline